Tarikhoza/Techhouse-Hackaton-Backend/README.md

 # Techhouse-Hackaton-Backend
 This script is a Python web application using Flask and some computer vision libraries to perform image segmentation on an input image of a plank to identify and mask defects.
-This script, the frontend and the ML modell got as the 1.place at the Techhouse Mobilathon Hackaton 2021 for the technical challenge.
+This script, the frontend and the ML modell got the 1. place at the Techhouse Mobilathon Hackaton 2021 for the technical challenge.

 # How to use
 Install a conda enviroment with python3.8